What Are The Four Properties Of Gases

 Q: What is the difference between an ideal gas and a real gas?

 A: An ideal gas is a theoretical gas that obeys the Ideal Gas Law (PV = nRT) under all conditions.
-It assumes that gas molecules have no volume and do not interact with each other.
+That said, it assumes that gas molecules have no volume and do not interact with each other.
 Real gases, on the other hand, deviate from ideal behavior at high pressures and low temperatures due to the finite volume of gas molecules and the intermolecular forces between them.

 Q: How does temperature affect the pressure of a gas?